capstanlqc/ttt_docs/docs/tools/omegat/omegat-main-capstan.md

 # OmegaT main-capstan

-We maintain our own fork of OmegaT, where we merge features/enhancements and bug fixes developed by Thomas Cordonnier.
+We maintain our own fork of OmegaT, where we merge features/enhancements and bug fixes developed by Briac Pilpré and Thomas Cordonnier.

-We used version 5.7.2 in PISA 2025 FT, while we worked on patches to be included in 5.7.3.
+We used version 5.7.2 in PISA 2025 FT and other projects, while we worked on patches to be included in 5.7.3 (to be released for PISA 2025 MS).

 ## Summary of what was done: